-2. Conventional toothbrushes with replaceable heads.
-Source make theirs from recycled materials, or Yaweco do them for a lower price.
+Reusable toothbrushes with replaceable heads.
+Source make theirs from recycled materials, or Yaweco make theirs with solar power and are cheaper.
+This is what I use, and it’s great.
 Both of these are available in health food stores or online.
-These are great for people who don’t have a way to compost.

 First, is it worth bothering about such a tiddly piece of waste?